Saiteja140503/voice_scheme_agent/README.md

 # 🎙️ Telugu Voice-Based Government Scheme Agent

-A **voice-first, agentic AI system** that helps users identify **eligible government and public welfare schemes** using **Telugu**, a native Indian language.
+A **voice-first agentic AI system** that helps users identify **eligible government and public welfare schemes** using **Telugu** as the primary interaction language.
 The system goes beyond a chatbot by reasoning across multiple voice turns, maintaining memory, invoking tools, and handling speech recognition failures.

 ---

 ## 📌 Problem Statement

 Many citizens want to apply for government schemes but do not know:
-- which schemes they are eligible for
+- Which schemes they are eligible for
-- what information is required
+- What information is required
-- how to access scheme details in their native language
+- How to access scheme details in their native language

 This project addresses the problem using a **voice-only Telugu interface**, making it accessible to non-English speakers.